venkataravuri/nexthink-assignment/README.md

 Each of these services will have their own databases where process state-machine informaiton and metadata is stored.
 The insights are sourced from Clickhouse database.

+### Tenant Isolation

+Every component in solution ecosystem should be **Tenant Aware**.

+- Detect & propagate with TenantID across layers. in REST API?
+	- Tenant ID detected from URL Path or from Domain Name (e.g., https://.com//
+	- Can be from custom Http header like **X-TENANT-ID**
+   	- Or from JWT token claims
+- Propagate TenantID across inter system communcation through HTTP headers X-TENANT-ID
+	- Extract Tenant ID and set TenantContext, make it available to local threads.
+- Make tenant-specific Data Soures or Connection Pools.
+- Implement tenant level rate-limits to avoid Noisy Neighbours.
+- Leverage **PostgreSQL Row-Level Security** feature for tenant level data access constraints & isolation.

 #### Service-to-Service Communincaitons

 Services are communicate through event-driven mechanism over a pub/sub channel.
 Each each service emits events which are subscribed by other services to perform the actions.
 For example, digital experience service can emit notification events which are subsribed by Remote Actions service to delevier to user.

 > Employ resiliency techniques ( Retry ( Rate Limiter ( Circuit Breaker ( Timeout ( Bulkhead ( Function() ) ) ) ) )

+Adopt gRPC for internal API innovacations with Google Proto Buffers.

 ##### Peer-to-Peer Choregraphy & Centralized Workflow/Orchestration Engine